-During the first week of May 2006, for several reasons, I decided to read the book The Da Vinci Code (note: unless otherwise specified, all references are to the book, not movie version).
+During the first week of May 2006, for several reasons, I decided to read the book The Da Vinci Code (note: unless otherwise specified, all references are to the book, not movie, version).

 Reasons for reading it included the fact that it is the best selling novel of all time, the book focuses on history and religion, I have interest in history, I have just developed major website additions on early Christianity, R.C.
-Meredith of the Living Church of God thought I might find it of interest, two of my employees recommended it (plus lent me a copy), and the release of the movie version of the book on May 19, 2006.
+Meredith of the Living Church of God said that I might find it of interest, two of my employees recommended it (plus lent me a copy), and the release of the movie version of the book on May 19, 2006.

 In this article, I will try to discuss some of the good, as well as some of the bad, in the book (this article is too short to cover it all).

 Why the Fuss Over Fiction?

 Since the book is fiction, why is there all this fuss about it?

 Mainly, because it does not come across as purely fiction.

 On page one (the page before the novel portion begins), which is titled FACT, the author of The Da Vinci Code states: